ClaireCJS/clairecjs_bat/BAT-and-UTIL-files-1/docs/song-lyric-transcription-with-ai.md

 TODO: search for other todos below

-TODO: subtitle_length.py add to docs and display-audio-file-length.bat
+TODO: subtitle_length.py add to docs and